Skip to main content

 Student learning outcomes for the four-year B.S. degree in ESS are as follows:

-• Understand ESS career options and opportunities for advanced study upon graduation.
+• Understand ESS credentialing, certification, and career options available upon graduation.

-• Demonstrate an understanding of human anatomy and physiology within the physically active population.
+• Demonstrate an understanding of human anatomy, physiology, and metabolism within the physically active population.

 • Understand basic principles of human biomechanics and its relationship to exercise selection, execution, injury prevention, and athletic performance.